 UofL has been turning about 500,000 pounds of campus grounds waste into valuable compost and mulch on site for many years.
 UofL's research facilities also generate about 400 tons/year of waste animal

 bedding.
 This used to be sent to the landfill, but in February 2012,

 UofL began sending this waste stream to off-site composting facilities, where it is turned into an environmentally-responsible soil amendment.

 In July 2010, UofL volunteers began on-site composting of pre-consumer plant-based food waste from our dining facility kitchens.
-In March 2012, UofL established a new sub-contract with Blue Skies Recycling
+This effort continues to capture various waste streams, but in March 2012, UofL established a new contract with Blue Skies Recycling/QRS Recycling

 for collection and twice-weekly pick-up of all food wastes from UofL

 dining facilities as well as our Early Learning Campus.
 This allows us to compost both pre- and

 post-consumer food wastes, meats, bones, and dairy-products, now totaling over 360,000 pounds/year.